plone/plone.theme/plone/theme/README.txt

 ------------

-Behind the scenes, the <interface /> registration marks IMyTheme with the "IInterface" IThemelayer, and registers IMyTheme as a utility named "My Theme" and providing IMyTheme.
+Behind the scenes, the <interface /> registration marks IMyTheme with the interface IBrowserSkinType, and registers IMyTheme as a utility named "My Theme" and providing IBrowserSkinType.

 We do something to this effect in tests/tests.zcml.